malort/Unsupervised_Country_Data/README.md

 ## First part - EDA and Unsupervised Analysis:

-After a brief exploratory data analysis, several unsupervised algorithms such as Kmeans, Affinity Propagation and Gaussian Mixture Model are used to group contries in to three categories.
+After a brief exploratory data analysis, several unsupervised algorithms such as Kmeans, Affinity Propagation and Gaussian Mixture Model are used to group countries into three categories.

 ## Second part - Dimension reduction with t-SNE and Maps visualizations: